xp-runners/reference/README.md

 -------------
 Less configuration:

-* The timezone is automatically mapped from Windows and need no longer be set via `date.timezone`
+* The timezone is automatically mapped from the OS and need no longer be set via `date.timezone`
 * If no `use` setting is defined, a globally or locally composer-installed framework will be used

 Better Windows integration: